RashidAwan11/GoodlyRecipes/content/knowledge-base/primanti-brothers-cole-slaw-recipe.md

 ## **Conclusion**

- we hope you love this Primanti brothers’ cole slaw recipe as much as we do

-It is a popular dish that can be found at Primanti Brothers restaurants.
+We hope you love this Primanti brothers’ cole slaw recipe as much as we do It is a popular dish that can be found at Primanti Brothers restaurants.
 This recipe is easy to follow, and the end result is a delicious side dish that will complement any meal.
 Give this recipe a try the next time you're looking for something new to add to your menu.

+**Source: <a href="https://goodlyrecipes.com/" target="_blank" rel="noopener">GoodlyRecipes.com</a>**